Kaori Sakamoto: 2025–2026 season: Milano Cortina Olympic silvers, fourth World title, Grand Prix Final bronze, and retirement

 In June, Sakamoto announced her intention to retire from competitive figure skating following the season's conclusion.
 For her short program, Sakamoto decided to collaborate with Benoît Richaud and selected the song, "Time to Say Goodbye" as her music.
 Speaking on the intention behind the program, she shared, "The title of the song means goodbye, but rather than it being the end, it's more like I'm looking towards my next self, and since this is a short program to move on to the next thing, it definitely doesn't feel like the end."
 For her free skate, one of the songs used in the program, "Hymne à l'amour", was music Sakamoto had been saving to use in her last season after having seen fellow Japanese skater Akiko Suzuki, whom she admired, perform to it during her own final season at the 2014 Winter Olympics.

-She opened the season at the 2025 Kinoshita Group Cup in September, where she won the silver medal behind Mone Chiba.
+She opened the season at the 2025 CS Kinoshita Group Cup in September, where she won the silver medal behind Mone Chiba.

 The following month, she placed a close second behind Ami Nakai at the 2025 Grand Prix de France.
 She shared that "coming in second was significant" for her.
 "This is my 20th Grand Prix event, and that experience definitely helps me in a positive way," she said.
 "I know how to handle these events and what to do.
 But on the other side, sometimes it also leads me to overthinking."